nrfconnect/sdk-nrf/doc/nrf/libraries/modem/modem_key_mgmt.rst

 Alternatively, you can obtain it from a dedicated website like `SSL Labs`_.

 Certificates come in different formats.
-To provision the certificate to the nRF9160 DK, it must be in PEM format.
+To provision the certificate to the nRF91 Series DK, it must be in PEM format.
 The PEM format looks like this::

    "-----BEGIN CERTIFICATE-----\n"